tyz98/grouptogether_IT5007proj/README.md

       Note that you should set **Authorized JavaScript Source** to *http://localhost:3000* and set **Authorized redirect URI** to *http://localhost:3000/api/auth/callback/google*

-   3. Create a file named **.env.local** in this repo and add the contents below:
+   3. Create a file named **.env.local** (which will be ignored by Git) in this repo and add the contents below:
         ```
         GOOGLE_ID=YOUR_GOOGLE_ID(the client id you just applied)
         GOOGLE_SECRET=YOUR_GOOGLE_SECRET(the secret you just applied)